Youssef Chahine: Gay-bisexual themes in his work

 Chahine frequently included gay or bisexual themes in his work.
 Alexandria...
-Why? tells the story of two young men—one Egyptian, the other European—who fall in love during World War II.
+Why?
+(1979) tells the story of two young men—one Egyptian, the other European—who fall in love during World War II.
 Yehia's cousin is gay and 'buys' drunken British soldiers.
-Jewish friends are forced to leave and decide to settle in Palestine.

-In An Egyptian Story (1982) Yehia is a film-maker, going to London (as Chahine had earlier) for open-heart surgery.
+In An Egyptian Story (1982), Yehia is a film-maker, going to London (as Chahine had earlier) for open-heart surgery.
 He has a brief affair with a taxi driver.

 Illness and death

 Chahine was hospitalised at El Shorouq hospital in Cairo, having fallen into a coma following an apparent cerebral haemorrhage, on Sunday, 15 June 2008.
 On Monday, 16 June 2008, Chahine was flown to Paris on an emergency flight and admitted to the American Hospital in Neuilly-sur-Seine, west of Paris, where his niece told AFP his condition was "critical but stable."

 Youssef Chahine died in his Cairo home on Sunday, 27 July 2008.
 He was survived by his wife, Colette.